How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 The citric acid in lemon juice is a non-toxic antiseptic and antibacterial that is used in many commercial products.
 It does a great job of removing urine, water stains, discoloration, and tea or coffee stains.

-The correct consistency is very important here, so make sure you don't rush and allow for the dissolution of the baking soda.
+The correct consistency is very important here, so make sure you don't rush and allow the baking soda to fully dissolve.

 Rubbing Alcohol

 Consider rubbing alcohol if the above methods don't work to get rid of yellow spots on your vinyl flooring.
-This is a clear liquid that is commonly used as a volatile solvent for cleaning.
+This fast-drying cleaner is commonly used as a solvent for cleaning.

 The big advantage of this method is that it doesn't leave any residue, meaning your vinyl flooring will dry almost immediately after the treatment.
 You don't need to rinse it to prevent a film from forming like other cleaners.